ahmetahunbay/Ticket-Scraper/README.md

     Add (game, tickets) tuple to gameList

 In the future:
-add (currScrape, gameList) to a database
+add (currScrape, gameList) to a database somehow